SOS598-RDM/rdm-databases/docs/index.md

 #### SQLite

-- file-based, not client-server - the entire DB can live in a folder
+- file-based, not client-server DB - the whole DB can live in a folder

 - requires little configuration